hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 If you want to remove all the empty folders that are left after analysis, run this command from the command line in the image folder:  "find -type d -empty -delete".
 #### Caution:
 This command will remove all empty directiories.
 Make sure that you are running it at the right place.

+## Finding new cell parameters

+If you want to add a new cell line, but do not have the parameters required for the particle analysis, use can use the appendix script to find them.

+### How to use

+1. In Fiji, open the appendix script by File -> Open... or press "Ctrl+o"
+2. Press "Run" and select an image with the cell line.
+3. Select the thresholding algorithm you want to test, or choose "NO THRESHOLD" if the image is already segmented i.e with Trainable Weka segmentaion.
+4. Select the minimum and maximum particle size in number of pixels.
+Use a narrow range as possible.
+5. Select the minimum and maximum circularity of the particles.
+A perfect circle has circularity equal to 1.00, whereas the least circular shape has circularity equal to 0.00.
+Try for instance a range from 0.40-1.00 for cell bodies and 0.00-0.40 for neurites to begin with.
+6. Choose the folder where you want the outlines to be saved and press "OK".
+7. The script will now run particle analysis with the ranges set and save the outlines in a folder.
+The names of the files shows the parameters as such: {treshold}\_{minimum particle size + step *n*}\_{maximum particle size}\_{minimum circularity + step *m*}_{maximum circularity}.tif
+8. Use the outlines to compare to the original image.
+Set a new and more precise range until you have found the parameters that makes the best outline.